Times change and my website needed to change too. To see the 2020 update of this page click this link

-If your dog has been diagnosed with sarcoptic or demodectic mange, these medications might be a better option than the products available until now.
+If your dog has been diagnosed with sarcoptic or demodectic mange, these newer medications might be a better option than the products veterinarians have had available until now.
 That is particularly true if your dog is sensitive to ivermectin or reacts poorly to amitraz (Mitaban®) dips.

-NexGard® (afoxolaner), Bravecto® (fluralaner) and Symparica® (sarolaner) all contain similar related compounds (isoxazolines).
+NexGard® (afoxolaner), Bravecto® (fluralaner), Symparica® (sarolaner) and Credelio® all contain similar related compounds called isoxazolines.
 These compounds are distant relatives of fipronil – the active ingredient in Frontline®.
-Of the three, NexGard has been on the market longest (since 2013).
-So owner feedback on that medication is greatest.
+Of the four, NexGard has been on the market the longest (since 2013).
+So owner feedback on that medication is largest.

 At the bottom of this article, I listed the current reports on the effectiveness of these medications in curing demodectic and sarcoptic mange.
 But I would like to caution you as your read those articles that they were all paid for or performed by the companies making the products.
 That is generally not the best way to obtain unbiased information about something you are considering buying or using.
 Unfortunately, that's all we've got.
 Simparica® is, according to its maker, Zoetis, the most potent (effect last the longest ?).
 Merck, the maker of Bravecto disputes this saying their product offers up to 12-week protection against fleas and ticks. (ref) So basically, the articles were funded as part of company marketing campaigns.